-This event is FREE for participants.
-Regular admissions fees apply to non-participating guests.
+This event is FREE for those who plan to participate in the 1:00-3:00 BioBlitz walks.
+Regular admissions fees apply to non-participating guests and are welcome to participate in morning activities.

 What is a BioBlitz?